htcondor/htcondor/docs/overview/exceptional-features.rst

     As grid computing becomes a reality, HTCondor is already there.
 The technique of glidein allows jobs submitted to HTCondor to be executed on grid machines in various locations worldwide.
-As the details of grid computing evolve, so does HTCondor’s ability, starting with Globus-controlled resources.
+As the details of grid computing evolve, so does HTCondor's ability, starting with Globus-controlled resources.
  Sensitive to the Desires of Machine Owners.
     The owner of a machine has complete priority over the use of the